g-script/better-tail/README.md

 - raw data (as Buffer) will be emitted through `data` event
 - add support for readable streams not targetting files

+## :beetle: Debugging

+Debugging is built-in and can be triggered in two ways:
+- defining the environment variable `DEBUG_TAIL` (to any value)
+- defining the constructor `debug` option to:
+  - `true`
+  - a function that takes a message as it first argument

+If `DEBUG_TAIL` environment variable is defined, but `debug` option is not set, debugging will default to `console.log`.
+Same behavior apply if `debug` option is set to `true`.

+If `debug` option is a function, it will be run with a single message argument.

 ## :1234: Versioning

 This project uses [SemVer][semver] for versioning.
 For the versions available, see the [tags on this repository][repotags].